 In order that a mistress’s complexion might be translucent and beautiful, the lady’s maid was tasked with ensuring her mistress used the best skin care products, known at the time as cosmetics.
 Cosmetics were used to maintain or improve a woman’s skin.
 They were also supposed to give a woman a lustrous, youthful glow.
 To achieve this, a lady’s maid equipped herself with numerous recipes that would allow her to create such skin care products as astringents, balms, lotions, milks, oils, ointments, pastes, or creams.
 These products were used to deal with such issues as age spots, freckles, pimples, moles, sunburns, or wrinkles (for more on this topic during the time of the Regency click here).
 Additionally, a lady’s maid was responsible to repair or disguise her mistress’s flaws and imperfections, although sometimes the cosmetics she used to achieve these repairs or disguises were more injurious than helpful.
 Makeup at the time was often minimal and what was available was deeply pigmented, so applying it had to be done with a light hand.
 Rouge was made from flowers because it was long lasting, pearl powders gave “the most beautiful appearance, but … [were] too dear for common use,” and some lip coloring was usually a rose colored salve or balm.

 Headdresses were another important consideration of a lady’s maid.
 Some headdresses were “indisputably charming” while others were “ridiculous.”
-It was during Louis XVI’s reign, that headdresses became ridiculous and towered so high women where unable to travel without kneeling in the bottom of their carriages or sticking their heads out the window.
+It was during Louis XVI’s reign, when Marie Antoinette reigned not just as Queen of France but the Queen of fashion, that headdresses became ridiculous and towered so high women where unable to travel without kneeling in the bottom of their carriages or sticking their heads out the window.
 Fortunately, although headdresses were still large in the 1800s, they were no longer towering, and a lady’s maid was advised to seek headdresses that would compliment their mistresses rather than meet fashion dictates.
 This meant mistresses should not wear overly large headdresses or one of excessive height or breadth.
 It also meant that a small headed woman should wear something different from a large-headed woman.
 Additionally, because hats could provide a favorable shade over a woman’s eyes or conceal a woman’s charms, the lady’s maid had to select the right hat that improved and complimented her mistress rather than highlighted her imperfections.

 A woman’s hair also needed to look as good as her skin or wardrobe.
 To create fabulous looking hairstyles, pomatums and hair oils were sometimes used, and depending on a woman’s hair type they were dressed differently.
 Many hair products were also scented and sometimes these products contained a variety of fragrances.
 For example, violets, jasmine, orange flowers, and ambrette, were mixed with vanilla, tuberose, and rose and orange flower-water, as well as drops of essence of amber, musk, vanilla, and neroli.
 Tresses were worn up or down depending on the event or time of day.
 Sometimes hair was curled, ratted, or poofed, or it might have ringlets or be braided.
 Decorating the hair was also popular and the most popular of decorations were “gems, gold, and pearls.”
 Just as a hairstyle was important, so was the color of the hair, and, certain colors were “esteemed” and others considered “disagreeable.”
 However, if you were one of the unfortunate women with a disagreeable color, you could always have your lady’s maid dye it for you.